Medical Billing Specialist (Voucher Included)

 - Browser: The latest version of Google Chrome or Mozilla Firefox is preferred.
 Microsoft Edge and Safari are also compatible.

-- Microsoft Word or an equivalent word-processing program, such as OpenOffice.
+- Microsoft Word or an equivalent word-processing program.

 - Adobe Acrobat Reader.